August 20, 2022

 News from Nutritional Services

-Under current policy, all students will receive a free lunch, snack and breakfast.
-A monthly menu is posted on the Nutritional Services website.
+Under current policy, all students are able to have a free school breakfast, snack and lunch.
+A monthly menu is posted on the Nutritional Services website to inform families of what will be served.
+All meals are nut free.
 Students will let their teacher know if they need a school lunch each morning.
-Those students who need to eat breakfast at school may enter campus at the southernmost Yale gate between 7:45 AM and 8:00 AM.
-Snacks are provided at morning recess.
-Lunches are individually wrapped.

-Whether eating a school lunch or one from home, we remind students to eat only the items given to them by the cafeteria or their family.
-We'll not be sharing food items.
-Please talk with your child about this important safety practice!
+Whether eating a school lunch or one from home, students should eat only the items given to them by the cafeteria or their family.
+We ask students not to share food, and we ask families to talk with their child about following this important safety practice.
+Thank you for your support.

 Health and attendance